cy6erskunk/svg-crowbar/README.md

 Filename is determined by element id, class or page title, when not provided explicitly.

-The optional third argument (which defaults to `'inline'`) can be set to `'external'` if you wish to use a block of styles from `document.styleSheets`, instead of adding inline styles from `getComputedStyle` on every element in the SVG.
+The optional third argument (which defaults to `'inline'`) can be set to `'internal'` if you wish to use a block of styles from `document.styleSheets`, instead of adding inline styles from `getComputedStyle` on every element in the SVG.
 If you'd prefer that no CSS be added, then set the value to `false`.

 An error is thrown in case no valid SVG element was provided.